7 Tips for Selling an Older Home Like a Fine Wine Aging Gracefully

 While you’ll want to emphasize your home’s charming architectural touches, you don’t want buyers to feel like they’re entering a time machine.
 You might not notice your popcorn ceilings or floral wallpaper in the bathroom anymore, but those types of things leap out at buyers.

-The 106-year-old house that Anderson is selling has four bedrooms, three baths, and was “lovingly restored” on the inside.
-But even if yours hasn’t undergone major renovations, you can stage it so that it has broad appeal.
+Anderson recalled selling a charming, 100-plus-year-old home a few years ago.
+It had four bedrooms, three baths, and was ‘lovingly restored’ on the inside.
+But even if yours hasn’t undergone major improvements, you can stage it so that it has broad appeal.

-Pare down the knickknacks and furniture so the house doesn’t look cluttered, and show off any natural materials (including any hardwood floors), advises CasaOne, a furniture rental company with offices nationwide.
+Pare down the knickknacks and furniture so the house doesn’t look cluttered, and show off any natural materials, including any hardwood floors.

 For an older home that might be more compartmentalized instead of having an open layout, see if you can designate the function or versatility of certain rooms, such as a home office that doubles as a hobby space or a den for movie marathons.